-Before you plan the details of your vacation, ask yourself a few questions:
+As you plan your vacation, ask yourself a few questions:

 - What is your level of fitness?
 Can you handle challenging "adventure" travel?
 Or would you be better off at a "beginner" level?